 Dura Mater: Objective/Subjective

-Visit galeriebuhlergallery.ca for updates on reopening and online content related to the exhibition including a virtual tour, exhibition catalog and video interviews with the artists.
+Visit galeriebuhlergallery.ca for online content related to the exhibition including a virtual tour, exhibition catalog and video interviews with the artists.

 Dura Mater: Objective/Subjective looks at the work of a group of neuroscientists through the eyes of five artists and gives us a glimpse of the arcane made knowable.
 Objective scientific truths are made visible through the subjective lenses of the artists.

 Julie Gendron, Erika Lincoln, Bonnie Marin, Janet Shaw-Russell and Tricia Wasney were paired with researchers from the Manitoba Neuroscience Network who graciously shared their work, knowledge, and ideas.
 This show facilitates new conversations between science and the arts, with diverse and thought provoking works.